derivexyz/v1-core/docs/contracts/poolhedger.md

 Opens/reopens short account if the old one was closed or liquidated.

+opens short account with min colalteral and 0 amount

 ### Function `_openShortAccount(struct SynthetixAdapter.ExchangeParams exchangeParams) internal`

 Opens new short account with min collateral and 0 amount.